-- 1. Completion of one unit of high school or college level biology with a grade of "C" or better or its equivalent (JSRCC BIO 1 or 101). - 2.
-Completion of one unit of high school chemistry with a grade of "C" or better or its equivalent (JSRCC CHM 3). - 3.
-Completion of one unit of high school mathematics with a grade of "C" or better or the equivalent (JSRCC MTH 2). - 4.
-Official transcripts from all previously attended high schools and colleges submitted to Central Admissions and Records. - 5.
-Completion of all relevant JSRCC developmental coursework prescribed as a result of JSRCC placement tests. - 6.
-Completion of health forms obtained from program head for physical and eye examinations, including any required immunizations prior to the clinical rotations.
-Students must be free of any physical or mental condition which might adversely affect their performance as laboratory technicians.
+- Completion of one unit of high school or college level biology with a grade of "C" or better or its equivalent (JSRCC BIO 1 or 101). - Completion of one unit of high school chemistry with a grade of "C" or better or its equivalent (JSRCC CHM 1). - 3.
+Completion of one unit of high school mathematics with a grade of "C" or better or the equivalent (JSRCC MTH 2). - Official transcripts from all previously attended high schools and colleges submitted to Central Admissions and Records. - Completion of all relevant JSRCC developmental coursework prescribed as a result of JSRCC placement tests. - 6.
+Completion of health forms obtained from program head for physical and eye examinations, including any required immunizations upon entry into the first MDL course.
+Students must be free of any physical or mental condition that might adversely affect their performance as laboratory technicians.
 Students must also have a criminal background check performed, and possibly a drug screen, prior to placement for clinical rotations. - 7.
 All applicants to the Medical Laboratory Technology AAS degree program must declare their curriculum plan as the Pre-Nursing and Allied Health Career Studies Certificate.
-(Please see http://www.jsr.vccs.edu/curriculum/plan info.htm for information on this career studies certificate.)
-In order to be officially accepted into the Medical Laboratory Technology program, applicants will need to fulfill certain prerequisites included in the career studies certificate, complete a Medical Laboratory Technology Application packet, and submit to the Program Director for consideration for entry.
-A minimum GPA of 2.5 is required for consideration. - 8.
-An interview with the program head after completion of the Pre-Nursing and Allied Health Career Studies Certificate program is required.
-The program is open to qualified students who provide evidence of interest, aptitude, and motivation in the areas of both medical laboratory science and direct patient contact.
+(Please see http://dev.jsr.vccs.edu/curriculum/programs/Pre-Nursing_AlliedHealthCSC.htm for information on this career studies certificate.)
+In order to be officially accepted into the Medical Laboratory Technology program, applicants will need to fulfill certain prerequisites included in the career studies certificate, complete a Medical Laboratory Technology Application packet, and submit to the program director for consideration for entry.
+A minimum GPA of 2.5 is required for consideration. - The program is open to qualified students who provide evidence of interest, aptitude, and motivation in the areas of both medical laboratory science and direct patient contact.